KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 of available ICDs, the loader can enumerate all the physical devices available for an application and return this information to the application.
 The process in which the loader discovers the available Installable Client Drivers (ICDs) on a system is platform dependent.
-Windows, Linux and Android ICD discovery details are listed below.
+Windows, Linux, Android, and MacOS ICD discovery details are listed below.

 #### Overriding the Default ICD Usage